Foldex/AdwSteamGtk/.github/ISSUE_TEMPLATE/bug-report.md

 ---
 name: Bug Report
-about: Report an issue with functionality
+about: Report an issue with functionality (e.g. The installer crashes)
 title: 'Bug Report: '
 labels: 'bug'
 assignees: ''

 ---

-**This issue is specific to AdwSteamGtk and not the upstream project:**
+**This issue is a problem with AdwSteamGtk and not the [Theme](https://github.com/tkashkin/Adwaita-for-Steam) it installs:**

 - [ ] Yes